WuChenDi/shortener/README.md

 # @cdlab/shortener

-A modern short-link service built with Hono, supporting Cloudflare Workers and local development.
+A modern short-link service built with Hono.

+- **Tips**: For information about OpenAPI and Swagger, please refer to the [feat/swagger-openapi](https://github.com/WuChenDi/shortener/tree/feat/swagger-openapi) branch.

 ## ✨ Features